hackclub/hackclub/workshops/platformer/README.md

 ![](img/edit_name.png)

-Your game is now live and playable on `REPL_NAME--USERNAME.repl.co/`!!
+Your game is now live and playable on `REPL_NAME--USERNAME.repl.co`!!

 Be sure to post your creation on the [`#shipit`](https://hackclub.slack.com/messages/shipit/) channel on Slack!